Table of Contents

 This is a Murph-worthy vest for sure.

-There's many workouts you can use the vest on to make them harder.
+There are many workouts you can use the vest on to make them harder.

 If you're looking for a solid, Made in the USA, weight vest produced by a veteran-owned business just go out and get one of these bad boys.
 You won't be sorry.